Anomaly Detection

 • How far it deviates from the norm

-What to Do with Outliers
+What to Do with Anomalies

 Before proceeding to matching, decide how to handle each category of outlier:

 1. Data entry errors -- Correct these using data cleansing rules.
-For example, use #replace-and-remove-operations to fix known bad values.
+For example, use replace-and-remove-operations to fix known bad values.

 2. Placeholder values -- Values like "N/A", "Unknown", or "999" should be removed or converted to nulls so they do not create false matches.